 With practice, students will become confident communicators as they apply their grammatical knowledge in debates.
 So, there will be less “Debates is a sick way to teach grammar!” and more “One cannot doubt the efficacy of debate in improving grammatical knowledge.”
 You may even earn “props” from your colleagues as students apply their improved communication skills across the curriculum!

 We would love to hear how you have harnessed the power of debate in your classroom — we promise not to check your grammar!
-Contact us at firstname.lastname@example.org, or via Facebook or Twitter.
+Contact us at email@example.com, or via social media.
 Now, “We’re outta here!
 Catch ya later!”
 Or, more formally, “Farewell; until the next time.”